 The classic pepperoni – nothing can wrong with it.

 Ironically, and for the want of being different to my compadres I went for the softshell crab with tartare and chips $18.
-Chips means crisps in the queens English as you may know in the States and they tasted home made as did that tartare bringing good acidity to the fried crab.
+Chips means crisps in the States and they tasted home made, as did that tartare sauce, bringing good acidity to the fried crab.
 The sizeable crustacean stood no chance against me and was devoured in no time, not only because I was starving but the thing was delicious.
 The delectable brown crab juices oozed out as soon as I bit into the crispy seasoned exterior.

 When did I go?
 May 2013